nalanda26/MeBank/README.md

   Once run, the program requests User Input:

-accountID - The account to calculate the balance for fromDate - The From Date to begin the calculation at.
-Input Format dd/MM/yyyy HH:mm:ss toDate - The To Date to begin the calculation at.
-Input Format dd/MM/yyyy HH:mm:ss The program outputs the relative balance and number of transactions in the calculation as per the challenge requirements
+1. accountID - The account to calculate the balance for.
+2. fromDate - The From Date to begin the calculation at.
+Input Format dd/MM/yyyy HH:mm:ss
+3. toDate - The To Date to begin the calculation at.
+Input Format dd/MM/yyyy HH:mm:ss

+The program outputs the relative balance and number of transactions in the calculation as per the challenge requirements